nextfoam/baram-pages-renewal/docs/feature_overview.md

 **Batch Run**

 * Define user parameters
-* csv and xlxs format can be used to define conditions
+* csv and xlsx format can be used to define conditions

 **Monitoring / Report values**